Impatient for change. Protecting the future.

-We advocate a sustainability-centred approach across the entire University and encourage our students, staff and local community to be stewards of the environment.
+We are serious about the climate and biodiversity crises.
+We need you – our students, staff and local community – to be part of the solution, to be guardians of the environment.

 Sustainability is a fundamental part of our future planning and is directly referenced as an objective in the University’s strategy for 2019-25.
 We consider finding solutions for environmental issues to be a key factor in the educational experience of each student.

 2017 saw the official creation of our Sustainability team, committed to improving the University’s environmental performance, and bringing together existing work on carbon reduction, student and staff engagement, travel and transport, and grounds.
 The team helps the University to deliver its sustainability goals outlined in the Sustainability Sub-Strategy (SSS) (.pdf).